ChatbotChallengeWinners/Disabilities-/README.md

 2. Assist with tools if needed
 3. Monitor for discomfort or fatigue
 * How the chatbot can help staff:
-1. Provide directions to ramps/lifts
+1. Provide directions to ramps/lift
-2. Notify team if help is needed
-3. Suggest workstation adjustments
+2. Suggest workstation adjustments
-4. Recommend tool adaptations
+3. Recommend tool adaptations

 ## Mental Health Conditions